brycetome/brycetome.github.io/index.md

 [interest-calc.html](interest-calc.html)

 This was my first version just using basic html and css knowledge.
+Helped me apply the knowledge I was learning on [freecodecamp.org](freecodecamp.org).

 [bootstrap-interest-calc.html](bootstrap-interest-calc.html)